-Use this guide if you have trouble when booting from a REAL SYSTEM
+Use this guide if you have trouble when legacy booting to E2B from a REAL SYSTEM.

 Before starting any tests:

 - Download the LATEST VERSION OF E2B to a new folder and run the UPDATE_E2B_DRIVE.cmd script to update your E2B drive.
 If you did not make the E2B USB drive using the Make_E2B_USB_Drive.cmd batch file, make a fresh USB drive using it.
 Always use the E2B version of the \grldr grub4dos boot file – other versions may have bugs including more recent versions.

 - Check the E2B Version History for a new Beta version + bug fixes.

 - Ensure the MBR partition table contains two primary partitions (RMPrepUSB – Drive Info – 0)

 - Delete or rename the \_ISO\MyE2B.cfg file, if it exists – some user settings in MyE2B.cfg may adversely affect E2B or may hide informational messages.

 - Grub4dos allows for a limited number of environment variables (approx 60).
 You cannot specify too many ‘set’ commands in your MyE2B.cfg file or you may get strange grub4dos errors.
 If your MyE2B.cfg file seems to be causing issues and uses a lot of environment variables, you must reduce the amount of set commands that you use.

 Tip: do a fresh boot to the Main Menu and exit to the command line and type varsleft in the grub4dos command console – E2B should report at least 18 free variables at this point (typically around 40 free).

 - If there is a STRINGS.txt or MENU.LST file in the \_ISO folder, then delete it.